Marie Aioe Dorion

 "Madame" Marie Aioe Dorion Venier Toupin (ca. 1786 – September 5, 1850) was the only female member of an overland expedition sent by Pacific Fur Company to the Pacific Northwest in 1810.
 Like her first husband, Pierre Dorion Jr., she was Métis.
 Her mother was of the Iowa people and her father was French Canadian.
 She was also known as Marie Laguivoise, a name recorded in 1841 at the Willamette Mission and apparently a variation on Aiaouez, later rendered as Iowa.

 Missouri

-It is likely that Dorion and Sacajawea knew one another.
+It is likely that Dorion and Sacagawea knew one another.
 Peter Stark notes the similarities between the two women in his book Astoria: both women were originally based in the then-small settlement of St. Louis, and they were both wives of interpreters in the burgeoning Missouri fur trade.